Sqydev/CordorLib/README.md

 ❯ gcc -o YourProject.out YourProject.c YourProjectDir/lib/CordorLib.c
 ```

-- -o YourProject.out -- It's yust name of output file
+- -o YourProject.out -- Name of output file

-- YourProject.c -- It's yust name of YourProject file
+- YourProject.c -- Name of YourProject file

-- YourProjectDir/lib/CordorLib.c -- It's yust location of library file
+- YourProjectDir/lib/CordorLib.c -- Location of the library file

 ### 🤖 Usage
-Yust like, read the documentation, it's not that long(It's not out couse there will be big chainges and I don't want to rewrite It every update):
+The entire usage of library is in [Documentation](https://google.com)(For now It doesn't exist):
 - [Documentation](https://google.com)

 ## 📌 Project Roadmap

 - [X] **`Task 1`**: <strike>Easynes to use & memory efficiency</strike>
-- [ ] **`Task 2`**: Make 3 types of queue, one supermemeffi, one balanced and one superfast.
+- [X] **`Task 2`**: <strike>Make 2 types of queue, one supermemeffi and the other one fast but still memefi(normal).<strike>
 - [ ] **`Task 3`**: Improvements.
-- [ ] **`Task 4`**: Official Release.
+- [ ] **`Task 4`**: First Official Release and Documentation.

 ## 🔗 Important links

 - [Documentation](https://google.com)
-- somethingi
+- something
-- somethingi
+- something

 ## 🎗 License

-This project is protected under the [Mit](https://choosealicense.com/licenses/mit/) License.
-For more details, refer to the [LICENSE](https://choosealicense.com/licenses/) file.
+This project is under the [Mit](https://choosealicense.com/licenses/mit/) License.

 ---